What is Influenza (Flu) Vaccine?

 - The most common flu vaccine is the inactivated (killed) influenza vaccine, which is prepared from the fluids of chick embryos inoculated with a specific type(s) of influenza virus.
 1 The strains of flu virus in the vaccine are inactivated with formaldehyde and preserved with thimerosal, which is a mercury derivative.2 (There is a limited supply of thimerosal-free or influenza vaccine with trace amounts of thimerosal and it is supplied in single dose vials, which do not require a preservative).
-This type of inactivated influenza vaccine is administered by injection into the muscle and contains either three (trivalent) or four (quadrivalent) influenza virus type A and type B strains.3 One trivalent flu vaccine, Afluria, is given by jet injector, a medical device that uses high pressure to administer the vaccine.4 5
+This type of inactivated influenza vaccine is administered by injection into the muscle and contains either three (trivalent) or four (quadrivalent) influenza virus type A and type B strains.3 One trivalent flu vaccine, Afluria, is given by jet injector, a medical device which uses high pressure to administer the vaccine.4

 High-Dose Trivalent Flu Vaccines -